SBiNLab: Structural Biology and NMR Laboratory

 By application of NMR spectroscopy, x-ray crystallography, protein engineering and biophysical techniques we seek to map mechanisms of interactions involved in i.e. receptor activation, cell division, signal transduction, immune activation and protein degradation.

-Kaare Teilum Kaare Teilum, Associate Professor
+Kaare Teilum Kaare Teilum, Professor

 KU profile page | Personal web site